at-binhdam/apptodo/README.md

 - Run command `composer install`

 ### Directory Permissions
 After installing app, you may need to configure some permissions.
-Directories within the `databases` directory should be writable by your web server or app will not run.
+The `databases` directory should be writable by your web server or app will not run.

 ### Run app via PHP Development Server
 - Go to folder public `cd public`